xrettle/WFGY/TensionUniverse/BlackHole/Q121_ai_alignment_problem.md

   * the institutional and incentive environment around those systems,
   * observed or modeled outcome distributions for relevant classes of situations.

 We do not describe how such states are constructed from logs, source code, or world data.
-We only assume that, for the scenarios we care about, there exist `m` in `M_align` that capture the following summaries in a well defined way.
+We only assume that, for the scenarios we care about, there exist `m` in `M_align` that capture the summaries mentioned above in a well defined way for the chosen encoding.

 ### 3.2 Effective fields and observables